How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The surveyed literature also highlights two challenges of providing \textit{communicability}:

-\textbf{[C1] to provide business integration: }communicated chatbots' functionalities should be performed as much as possible within the chat interface \cite{jain2018evaluating}.
+\textbf{[C1] to provide business integration: }communicating chatbots' functionalities should be performed as much as possible within the chat interface \citep{jain2018evaluating}.
 Chatbots often act as an intermediary between users and services.
 In this case, to overcome technical challenges, chatbots answer users' inputs with links to external sources, where the request will be addressed.
-First-time users expressed dissatisfaction with this strategy in \cite{jain2018evaluating}.
+First-time users expressed dissatisfaction with this strategy in \citet{jain2018evaluating}.
 Six participants complained that the chatbot redirected them to external websites.
-According to \cite{gnewuch2017towards}, business integration is a requirement for designing chatbots, so that the chatbot can solve the users' requests without transferring the interaction to another user interface.
+According to \citet{gnewuch2017towards}, business integration is a requirement for designing chatbots, so that the chatbot can solve the users' requests without transferring the interaction to another user interface.

-\textbf{[C2] to keep visual elements consistent with textual inputs:} in the semiotic engineering evaluation, \cite{valerio2017here} observed that some chatbots responded differently depending on whether the user accesses a visual element in the user-interface or types the desired functionality in the text-input box, even if both input modes result in the same utterance.
-This inconsistency produces the user's feeling of misinterpreting the affordances, which has a negative impact on the system learnability.
+\textbf{[C2] to keep visual elements consistent with textual inputs:} in the semiotic engineering evaluation, \citet{valerio2017here} observed that some chatbots responded differently depending on whether the user accesses a visual element in the user-interface or types the desired functionality in the text-input box, even if both input modes result in the same utterance.
+This inconsistency produces the user's feeling of misinterpreting the affordances, which has a negative impact on the system's learnability.

-As an outcome of the semiotic inspection process, \cite{valerio2017here} present a set of strategies to provide \textit{communicability}.
+As an outcome of the semiotic inspection process, \citet{valerio2017here} present a set of strategies to provide \textit{communicability}.
 Some of them are also emphasized in other studies, as follows:

-\textbf{[S1] to clarify the purpose of the chatbot:} First-time users in \cite{jain2018evaluating} highlighted that a clarification about the chatbots' purpose should be placed in the introductory message. \cite{gnewuch2017towards} found similar inference from the literature on customer services chatbots.
-The authors argue that providing an opening message with insights into the chatbots' capabilities while not flooding the users with unnecessary information is a requirement for chatbots design.
-In addition, a chatbot could give a short tour throughout the main functionalities at the beginning of the first sessions \cite{valerio2017here}.
+\textbf{[S1] to clarify the purpose of the chatbot:} First-time users in \citet{jain2018evaluating} highlighted that a clarification about the chatbots' purpose should be placed in the introductory message. \citet{gnewuch2017towards} found similar inference from the literature on customer services chatbots.
+The authors argue that providing an opening message with insights into the chatbots' capabilities is a requirement for chatbots design.
+In addition, a chatbot could give a short tour throughout the main functionalities at the beginning of the first sessions \citep{valerio2017here}.